-4.3.2 Status Quo
+4.3.2 Previous Funding Structure

-With respect to funding, the existing schemes are divided into different categories, or classifications, of the flood and erosion protection benefit that landowners receive.
-Landowners are then rated on the basis of which pieces of land fall into these different classifications.
-As experienced in the schemes, these rating classifications become outdated as situations change or as needs change based on new information.
-The ratings are also difficult to keep up-to-date as properties change hands.
-They are overly complex - for example, the Kopuaranga scheme has 12 different classifications for a simple scheme of willow tree removal and management and only \$13,000 per year of rates collected.
-A proportion of the operational costs of the schemes can be funded from the general rates paid by ratepayers across the whole Wellington Region1.
-The rest of the funding is termed the "local share" and must be contributed from the local community in some form.
+With respect to funding, the schemes were divided into different categories, or classifications, depending on the flood and erosion protection benefit that landowners received.
+Landowners were then rated on the basis of which pieces of land fell into these different classifications which became outdated as situations changed or as needs changed based on new information.
+As experienced in the schemes, these rating classifications became outdated as situations changed or as needs changed based on new information.
+The ratings were also difficult to keep up-to-date as properties changed hands, or were subdivided and developed.
+They were overly complex - for example, the Kopuaranga scheme had 12 different classifications for a simple scheme of willow tree removal and management and only \$13,000 per year of rates collected.
+A proportion of the operational costs of the schemes were funded from the general rates paid by ratepayers across the whole Wellington Region (up to 50%).